IT Services Become Governance – Put Your Assets in Full Business Context

 - Policies and compliance frameworks

-… or any custom entity relevant to your governance model
+… or any custom context relevant to your governance model.

-This flexibility allows you to move from a purely technical asset inventory to a repository that also reflects operational and strategic reality.
+This flexibility allows you to move from a purely technical asset inventory to a documentation system that also reflects operational and strategic reality.

 Why This Matters